Academic Policies and Procedures: Graduate

 - If denied, the student may appeal the decision to the Graduate Appeals Committee.

-- Submit appeal to the Associate Vice-President for Graduate Studies (AVP-GS) for consideration by the Graduate Academic Appeals Committee.
+- Submit an appeal to the Associate Vice-President for Graduate Studies (AVP-GS) for consideration by the Graduate Academic Appeals Committee.

 - Final Appeal Option

-- If appeal is denied, the student may appeal a final time to the Vice President for Academic Affairs.
+- If an appeal is denied, the student may appeal a final time to the Vice President for Academic Affairs.

 - The Vice President for Academic Affairs will review the case and email the student of decision and reason.

 - No further appeals are allowed after this decision.